nerves-project/nerves_examples/blinky/README.md

 No additional hardware is required for this example.
 The built-in user-controllable LEDs will blink, as configured for your target hardware.

-## How to use the code in the repository
+## How to Use the Code in this Repository

 1. Specify your target with the `MIX_TARGET` environment variable
 2. Get dependencies with `mix deps.get`